-Kuo reportedly said Apple will be ditching the OLED touch bar (replacing it with the traditional function keys), restoring the MagSafe charging connector and adopting a new “flat-edged” case design in the same vein as the iPhone 12.
-Apple will also apparently be adding more port connections, so users will no longer have to be reliant on dongles and USB-C connectivity.
+Kuo also reportedly said Apple will be ditching the OLED touch bar (replacing it with the traditional function keys), restoring the MagSafe charging connector, and opting for an even brighter display with mini-LED technology.
+Apple will apparently be adding more port connections such as HDMI and an SD card reader, so users will no longer have to be reliant on dongles and USB-C connectivity.

-For everything else we know about the upcoming Apple MacBook Pro 2021 keep scrolling down, and make sure this page is bookmarked for future updates.
+Keep scrolling down for everything else we know about the upcoming Apple MacBook Pro 2021, and make sure this page is bookmarked for future updates.

 Apple MacBook Pro 2021 release date – When will it launch?